 About Seamus Heaney

 Seamus Heaney (1939-2013) grew up in Bellaghy, County Derry.
 He studied English Literature at Queen’s University Belfast and became one of the most prominent poets of the twentieth century.
 He was awarded the Nobel Prize for Literature in 1995.
-Although many of poems focus on the countryside where he grew up, their themes are universal in their scope.
+Although many of the poems focus on the countryside where he grew up, their themes are universal in their scope.